thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 Now we move on to the most interesting part — adding your first [widget](/docs/{{docsPrefix}}user-guide/widgets/){:target="_blank"} – OpenStreet Map, which will display our two assets on the map: Building A and Building B.
 To display the buildings on the map, we need to set their coordinates - latitude and longitude as the attributes.

-Additionally, we will configure the widget so that when clicking on the building marker, its general information is displayed, including address, email, phone number, and building image.
+Additionally, we will configure the widget to display general information about the building, including its address, email, phone number, and image when the building marker is clicked.
 This information will also be added as attributes.

-So, let's start with the preparatory work - adding building images and attributes.
+So, let&#39;s start with the preparatory work - adding building images and attributes.

 #### Upload building images

 Building images need to be uploaded to the [Image gallery](/docs/{{docsPrefix}}user-guide/image-gallery/#upload-image){:target="_blank"}, which serves as a centralized repository for storing and managing images.
 They will be used in the tooltip of the map widget.
-You can use the [Building A](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/645-5th-Ave-New-York.png){:target="_blank"} and [Building B](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/641-E-54th-St-New-York.png){:target="_blank"} images from this guide or your own.
+You can use the [Building A](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/645-5th-Ave-New-York.png){:target="_blank"} and [Building B](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/641-E-54th-St-New-York.png){:target="_blank"} images from this guide or upload your own images.

 {% include images-gallery.html imageCollection="adding-buildings-images" showListImageTitles="true" %}

-Now you need to obtain and save the links to these images for further use it in the buildings attributes:
+Now you need to obtain and save the links to these images for further use it in the buildings&#39; attributes:

 {% include images-gallery.html imageCollection="embed-buildings-images" showListImageTitles="true" %}

 #### Adding the necessary attributes

-Now let's move on to adding the necessary attributes:
+Now let&#39;s move on to adding the necessary attributes:

 {% include images-gallery.html imageCollection="adding-building-attributes-1" showListImageTitles="true" %}